emschimmel/bottle/README.md

 # Ui tool to visualize ad recommendations

+TODO: update this Readme to support the new usage mode.

 ### Start

 The format of the csv files should be this order of fields: